You're logged in as |

 Electives

 Concentrators will select four additional courses that examine in greater depth topics of special interest to them.
-The CLPS courses designed to count as electives will often have foundation courses as prerequisites.
+The CPSY courses designed to count as electives will often have foundation courses as prerequisites.
 Electives can be chosen from laboratory courses, lecture courses, or seminars.
 At least two electives should be at the 1000 level.
-In addition, students may choose up to two courses outside of CLPS (preferably at the 1000 level) as electives.
+In addition, students may choose up to two courses outside of CPSY (preferably at the 1000 level) as electives.
 Electives should fit into a coherent intellectual theme, and should be chosen in consultation with a concentration advisor.

 Honors Requirement